Dogs Penis Coming Fully Out and Stuck

 Initial Shock: I have owned dogs for many years.
 In total, I have had in excess of 40 dogs as I normally have a pack of at least 4 most of them have been male.

-I started as a part-time dog trainer in the1970s, then moved into dog psychology and behaviour full time in 2000.
+I started as a part-time dog trainer in the1970s, then moved into dog psychology and behaviour full time in the back end of the 1990s.

 None of that experience prepared me for the sight of Musket one of my four Working Cockers staggering towards me with the biggest erection I have ever seen in a dog.